Deaf Israel Resource Page

 Interpreter Training Programs in Israel

 There is one ISL/Hebrew interpreter training program in Israel, located at Bar Ilan University.
-There is currently no national interpreter certification, though it is in the process of being developed as of March 2011.

 The sign language of use in Israel is Israeli Sign Language.
 However, with the large number of immigrants, there are a handful of interpreters who are proficient in other signed languages, including American Sign Language and Russian Sign Language.
 Most of these interpreters, though, do not work as professional interpreters and may be limited in their availability.